Mumbai Coastal Road: A faster alternative to connect South Mumbai with western suburbs

 Mumbai Coastal Road Project: Benefits

-• With the completion of this project, the travel time between the two places will be reduced from 2 hours to 40 minutes.
-The time taken to travel from Worli to Marine Drive is around 40 minutes which will be reduced to 10 minutes once Phase-1 of the Mumbai Coastal Road Project is made operational.
+• The time taken to travel from Worli to Marine Drive is around 40 minutes which is reduced to 10 minutes with Phase-1 of the Mumbai Coastal Road operational.

 • Improved quality of life: With easy travel option and reduced time, people will have smoother commute to and from work place, improving quality of life.